-Local people place the availability of learning and leisure opportunities and recreational facilities for people of all ages high on their list of priorities for the future of Kensington & Chelsea.
+Local people place the availability of learning and leisure opportunities and recreational facilities for people of all ages high on their list of priorities for the future of Kensington and Chelsea.
 They want:

-- Improved access to leisure and sports facilities. - Encouragement for young people to participate through the provision of targeted facilities. - More post-16 educational opportunities, including learning for pleasure. - Opportunities to share and explore the cultural traditions and the diversity of the many different communities in the Borough. - Better access to IT services.
+- Improved access to leisure and sports facilities. - Encouragement for young people to participate in the local community through the provision of targeted facilities. - More post-16 educational opportunities, including learning for pleasure. - Opportunities to share and explore the cultural traditions and the diversity of the many different communities in the Borough. - Better access to IT services.

-Kensington & Chelsea has a strong record in the field of education and with cultural assets that include two house museums of significant artistic interest, three art galleries, 37 Local Education Authority schools (including 17 faith schools), 68 independent schools and nurseries, six libraries, an in-house opera company and nine public parks as well as being home to three world class museums and numerous private facilities, there is a firm foundation for learning and leisure.
+Kensington and Chelsea has a strong record in the field of education and with cultural assets that include two house museums of significant artistic interest, three art galleries, 37 Local Education Authority schools (including 17 faith schools), 68 independent schools and nurseries, six libraries, an in-house opera company and nine public parks as well as being home to three world class museums and numerous private facilities, there is a firm foundation for learning and leisure.
+However, there are challenges.

-- Government is directing funds for education and leisure away from London. - The high cost of living in London is making it increasingly difficult to recruit and retain teachers, youth workers and librarians. - Our one secondary community school does not have enough places to meet the needs of those leaving our primary schools. - There are over 100 languages spoken in Kensington & Chelsea's schools. - With a large population of refugee and asylum seekers, there is high pupil mobility in certain LEA maintained schools in the Borough.
-This makes setting and achieving education targets difficult. - Recent surveys of library users have found that people want longer opening hours, more IT provision and better physical access to buildings.
+- Government is directing funds for education and leisure away from London. - The high cost of living in London is making it increasingly difficult to recruit and retain teachers, youth workers and librarians. - Our one secondary community school does not have enough places to meet the needs of those leaving our primary schools. - There are over 100 languages spoken in Kensington and Chelsea's schools. - With a large population of refugee and asylum seekers, there is high pupil mobility in certain LEA maintained schools in the Borough.
+This makes setting and achieving education targets difficult. - Recent surveys of library users have found that people want longer opening hours, more IT provision and better physical access to buildings. - Converting or improving listed buildings for Sport and Leisure purposes is costly and it can be difficult to raise funds.

-Against a backdrop of decreasing government funding, local peoples' expectations of services are increasing.
+Against a backdrop of decreasing Government funding, local peoples' expectations of services are increasing.
 In this context we need to make sure that resources are being allocated to the best effect.

-Through partnerships between the Council, schools and other learning institutions, leisure service providers, statutory and voluntary agencies, community groups and other London Boroughs we will work creatively to provide high quality learning and recreational opportunities for residents of all ages.
+Through partnerships between the Council, schools and other learning institutions, leisure service providers, statutory and voluntary agencies, community groups and other London boroughs we will work creatively to provide high quality learning and recreational opportunities for residents of all ages.

-Continue our aims to...

-- Work with the Learning and Skills Council who fund and regulate post-16 education in all local authorities to ensure that the needs of local residents are best met. - Secure a new building for Holland Park School. - Investigate the potential for a new secondary school to help more pupils leaving our primary schools to continue their education in the Borough. - Raise standards in our schools so that they remain above the national average in all core subjects. - By 2004 we ill increase the proportion of children achieving the expected standard at Key Stage 2 in our primary schools to 85% for both English and mathematics.
-By 2004 we will increase the proportion of secondary age pupils achieving five or more good GCSE grades to 59%. - Raise standards in Information and Communications Technology (ICT) in our schools. - By 2004 we will increase the proportion of pupils aged 14 achieving the expected standard for ICT at key stage 3 in our secondary schools to 85%. - Raise the achievement of ethnic minority children, including those developing English as another language (EAL). - Explore opportunities to work more closely with independent schools.
+Work with the Learning and Skills Council who fund and regulate post-16 education in all local authorities to ensure that the needs of local residents are met.

+Secure a new building for Holland Park School and investigate the potential for a new secondary school to help more pupils leaving our primary schools to continue their education in the Borough.
+This is dependent on securing a suitable site and appropriate funding.

+Raise standards in our schools so that they remain above the national average in all core subjects.

+- By 2004 we will increase the proportion of children achieving the expected standard at Key Stage 2 in our primary schools to 85% for both English and mathematics. - By 2004 we will increase the proportion of secondary age pupils achieving five or more good GCSE grades to 59%.

+Raise standards in Information and Communications Technology (ICT) in our schools.

+• By 2004 we will increase the proportion of pupils aged 14 achieving the expected standard for ICT at key stage 3 in our secondary schools to 85%.

+Raise the achievement of ethnic minority children, including those developing English as another language (EAL).

+Explore opportunities to work more closely with independent schools.